-Good: Thunderous performance from lovely V8 engine, purposeful styling, amazing handling and traction, the usual high quality you'd expect from Audi throughout.
+Good: Thunderous performance from lovely V8 engine.
+Understated styling.
+Great handling and traction.
+The usual high quality you'd expect from Audi throughout.

 Bad: Not available as a manual which may put off some enthusiasts.
-7-speed transmission 'protects itself' so the car can be frustratingly slow off the line.
+Seven-speed transmission 'protects itself' so the car can be frustratingly slow off the line.

 Good: New Audi RS6 gets less powerful 4.0-litre V8 rather than 5.0-litre V10 of its predecessor but has faster acceleration and better economy.

 Good: Extremely fast but not ferocious RS rendition of A7 with 560PS and 700Nm torque.

 Bad: £83,495 price tag is just the start.
 Jaguar XFR-S is cheaper and comes with more kit.

 Bad: Subtle rather than overtly sporty looks.